tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/信鸽推送基础介绍_intl.md

 #### 1.3.
 Advanced Custom APIs

-To help you flexibly customize the push-related business logic, TPNS also provides a comprehensive set of device-specific and backend APIs, through which you can implement advanced usage scenarios such as personalized targeting.
+TPNS offers comprehensive device-specific and backend APIs to help you customize push-related operating logics, so you can achieve advanced functionalities such as personalized targeting.

 ## 2. Overview of TPNS Push Process